srg-ics-uplb/ybe/README.md

 ## Installation

 This assummes that you have a python3 environment with tools like pip3 installed.
 Dev box used is Ubuntu 22.04.
-The repo also works in GitHub's Codespaces.
+The repo also works in GitHub's Codespaces in case you don't have a local enviroment setup.

 ```bash
 git clone https://github.com/srg-ics-uplb/ybe.git